dombunnett/ReducedFiniteDimensionalModules/README.md

 Where a pair (a,-b) represents a monomial $x^ay^b$ and a 1 in the $i^{th}$ position means type $i$ for $i = 1,...,4$.

-In order to exit the programm type:
+In order to exit the program type:
 ```
 exit
 ```

 ### data.py
 Input is given as maximum dimension to be tested.
-Then one eneters the name of the file where the data will be saved.
+Then one enters the name of the file where the data will be saved.
 For example:
 ```
 Enter the maximum dimension: 5